cfelde/AKAP/README.md

 reference content and data, and also navigate structures in the context of nodes and a directed acyclic graph.

-This project is at a draft/beta stage and we welcome contributions in the form of feedback, comments, code review and test cases.
+The contract is deployed and is ready for use, see below for details.

 Please have a read of the [white paper](WHITEPAPER.md).
-While in draft form pull requests are welcomed on any aspect of the white paper, from simple spelling or sentence issues to more fundamental discussions on the approach taken.

 ## Truffle commands